Americans waste 40 percent of the food the country produces, costing over $218 billion annually. Yet, one in seven Americans is food insecure.

 Watson, a sophomore nursing major who plans to someday become a nurse midwife and who is also a baker in the Commons, describes her involvement as a passion for bridging community service with sustainable actions.
 “Students who participate in the program also receive credit for Graceland’s service program,” she said.

-On Campus Kitchen Saturdays, Watson can be seen working in the Commons with volunteers to transfer leftover food from whatever is on Saturday evening’s menu to the MSC.
+Kitchen Saturdays, Watson can be seen working in the Commons with volunteers to transfer leftover food from whatever is on Saturday evening’s menu to the MSC.
 She commented that, so far, there has always been enough food for students and community members who come.

 Warner, who is a sophomore biology major with plans to become a pediatrician, talked about the significance of a sustainability program.
 She’s also a Saturday worker and emphasized that “it’s important to reuse whatever we can and be mindful of the decisions that we make.”